 If you’re new to the submarine force, around this time of year your sailor may tell you that “sub ball” is next month.
 But in the years since the COVID-19 pandemic, many bases are just now hosting balls again.

 So whether you have never been to one or you just need a refresher, here are five things to know about the Submarine Birthday Ball:

 The ball is typically held between March-May

 Sub ball is typically celebrated in the springtime, close to National Submarine Day.
 Some bases host one big night, while others break up into two nights for officers and enlisted.
-At the time of publication, these are the dates we are aware of:
+At time of publication, here are the 2023 dates we could confirm: